pkel/cpr/website/content/en/docs/methods/protocol-specification.md

 blocks are shared immediately with the other participants.
 {{< /code-figure >}}

+`mining` defines what the node appends if successful at proof-of-work.
-Speaking of proof-of-work, we come to the `mining` function of the node specification.
-It takes as argument the current state of a node and returns the block that the node wants to mine on.
+The function takes as argument the current state of a node and returns the block that the node wants to mine on.
 The engineer who implements the specification and the protocol analyst interpret this function differently.

 The engineer will implement a proof-of-work loop that each node runs locally in the background.
 For each iteration of the loop, the node